 New generations have embraced not just the rights of gays and lesbians but the framework of thinking that underlies the expanding LGBTQ+ movement, a big umbrella of sexual and gender identities.
-This way of thinking is all about moving everyone past the promotion of diversity as a point of view or a list of checkboxes and towards genuine, real-world, actionable inclusivity.
+This way of thinking is all about moving everyone past the promotion of diversity as a point of view or a list of checkboxes and toward genuine, real-world, actionable inclusivity.

-1 in 3 LGBTQ+ travelers fear judgment
+1 in 3 LGBTQ+ travelers fear judgement

-Surface signs: visibility and language
+Surface signs: Visibility and language

-When they’re choosing where to stay, in addition to looking for explicit signals that your property is a safe space, these travelers also look for themselves in your marketing efforts.
+When they’re choosing where to stay—in addition to looking for explicit signals that your property is a safe space—these travelers also look for themselves in your marketing efforts.
 It can be hard for us to connect if we don’t see ourselves in your visuals.
-We love to see people who look like us: gay couples, gay families, queer families, or gender-diverse people.
+We love to see people who look like us: Gay couples, gay families, queer families, or gender-diverse people.
 And we question our welcome in places where we only see images of people who conform to heterosexual and traditional male, female, and family stereotypes.

-Under the surface: there’s no faking authenticity
+Under the surface: There’s no faking authenticity

 For many years, putting up a rainbow flag was a meaningful gesture because it risked a potential backlash from other consumers.
-Today, it is much easier to paste a rainbow flag logo on your marketing materials and start welcoming guests.
+Today, it’s much easier to paste a rainbow flag logo on your marketing materials and start welcoming guests.
 But be aware that education is a necessary step in the process of becoming inclusive and welcoming.

 Rethinking long-held assumptions

 Have you struggled with the idea of asking men who are checking in together if they want one bed or two?
 Even when we acknowledge that straight married couples don't all want to share a bed, this kind of interaction can be a difficult hurdle for untrained staff to overcome.
-By implementing consistent policies that remove assumptions and educating staff on how to feel confident asking these kinds of questions, you can make sure all of your guests have their preferences acknowledged and fulfilled.
+By implementing consistent policies that remove assumptions and educating staff on how to feel confident asking these kinds of questions, you can make sure all your guests have their preferences acknowledged and fulfilled.

 Will you always get it right?
 Probably not.
 It’s important to acknowledge that making this shift is hard work, particularly when switching to gender-neutral language.
 Even those of us who teach about inclusivity make slip-ups occasionally.
 But when hotels get it right, we're elated that you can surprise and delight us with these small gestures of inclusivity because so few businesses do it well.
-And when you apologize and make the correction with ease, you will be appreciated for your effort.
+And when you apologize and make the correction with ease, you’ll be appreciated for your effort.

 LGBTQ+ travelers value fairness and inclusion, and you as a partner can provide it to them.
 Booking.com has joined forces with HospitableMe to offer a free Proud Hospitality training course as part of the Travel Proud Program.
 It’s designed exclusively for partners and includes a take-home toolkit for staff training, with the goal of helping partners achieve Proud Certified status.
 This is an opportunity for you to fly the flag in support of LGBTQ+ inclusivity while gaining practical insights and expanding your marketing reach to make sure every guest feels comfortable to be themselves when staying at your property.

-The Proud Hospitality course is currently available in three cities - Amsterdam, Manchester, and Berlin - and will be rolled out to additional locations in the future.
-I urge all eligible partners to sign up to attend this friendly, interactive, and emotionally resonant online course that explores how ingrained notions of gender, sexual orientation, and relationship status have shaped service paradigms - and how practical changes can make everyone feel more welcome.
+The Proud Hospitality course is currently available in three cities—Amsterdam, Manchester, and Berlin—and will be rolled out to additional locations in the future.
+I urge all eligible partners to sign up to attend this friendly, interactive, and emotionally resonant online course that explores how ingrained notions of gender, sexual orientation, and relationship status have shaped service paradigms – and how practical changes can make everyone feel more welcome.

-When you put yourself in a position to understand your LGBTQ+ guests, you’ll see them as part of the continuum of hospitality, not as something that is set aside from your core values or service standards.
-Once you and your employees understand how to interact comfortably with LGBTQ+ guests, you’ll become more inclined to engage rather than retreat from interactions - and so will your guests!
+When you put yourself in a position to understand your LGBTQ+ guests, you’ll see them as part of the continuum of hospitality, not as something that’s set aside from your core values or service standards.
+Once you and your employees understand how to interact comfortably with LGBTQ+ guests, you’ll become more inclined to engage rather than retreat from interactions – and so will your guests!

 - Niche marketing to gay travelers has been replaced by a desire to reach the expanding LGBTQ+ cohort of people who value fairness and inclusivity in hospitality